akumor/docker-tailon/README.md

 ```

 # Run The Container
 First run a conatiner you want to capture the logs from.
-If your conatiner was not given a name, grab the name and pass it to the Tailon container:
+If your container was not given a name, grab the name and pass it to the Tailon container:

 ```
 docker run -it --rm -p 8084:8084 -e "BASE=/PATH_TO_LOG /PATH_TO_LOG" --volumes-from CONTAINER_NAME akumor/tailon